In 'Facts And Fears,' Ex-Spy Boss Clapper Comes In From The Cold, Badly Chilled

 "Again, Russia's aim wasn't to get anyone to actually believe the crazy stories they were publishing," he writes.
 "The point of their influence operation was to overwhelm facts, to sow doubt that facts were even knowable."

 The scheme, for Clapper, appears to have worked.
-When he leaves government service, he barely recognizes the United States to which he's returning as a civilian.
+When he left government service, he barely recognized the United States to which he was returning as a civilian.
 He struggles to shop for himself in the grocery store after years as a top national security official.

-Clapper almost doesn't recognize himself; he describes re-watching a clip of himself on a talk show as part of the preparation for his book.
+Clapper almost doesn't recognize himself; he describes watching a clip of himself on a talk show as part of the preparation for his book.

 "Looking at the recording of that interview, I again appeared tired.
 This time, I wasn't tired from working around the clock for months on end.
 I was tired because my journey of 76 years had led me to a place that should be home, and I'd found that the foundation of that home was beginning to crumble and the pillars that supported its roof were shaking."